ipfs/ipfs-docs/docs/how-to/work-with-pinning-services.md

 ipfs pin remote service add nickname https://api.mypinningservice.com/endpoint myAccessToken
 ```

-- `nickname` is a unique name for this particular instantiation of a pinning service (this can be helpful if, for example, you want to add two accounts from the same service)
+- `nickname` is a unique name for this particular instantiation of a pinning service.
+TThis can be helpful if, for example, you want to add two accounts from the same service.
-- `https://api.mypinningservice.com/endpoint` is the endpoint supplied to you by the pinning service (check its documentation for more info)
+- `https://api.mypinningservice.com/endpoint` is the endpoint supplied to you by the pinning service.
+Check the service's documentation for more info.
-- `myAccessToken` is the unique token provided to you by the pinning service (check its documentation for more info)
+- `myAccessToken` is the unique token provided to you by the pinning service.
+Check the service's documentation for more info.

 #### Using a pinning service